Installing solids4foam with Docker

 Creating the solids4foam Docker Container

 where -v="${HOME}":/shared means that your host computer home directory is mounted and shared with the container at /shared.
-The name of the image and container should be updated to use the version that you downloaded.
+The first time this command is executed it will download the solids4foam docker image from Docker Hub.
+The images for the other OpenFOAM variants are called

 Using solids4foam Within the Container